First Strike FSC Pistol Review & Magazine Setup

 We're going to take the safety off.

-So just like that.
-And don't be sad.
-You can save this.
-If you guys need to reload.
-I would recommend, if you're obviously in a serious firefight, out there on the field, have your second magazine already, ready to go with the eight gram cartridge here, and then swap out.
+So just like that, and don't be sad.
+You can save this if you guys need to reload.
+I would recommend, if you're obviously in a serious paintball firefight, out there on the field, have your second magazine already, ready to go with the eight gram cartridge here, and then swap out.
 It's already loaded.
 It's got paint in there.
 So just do an easy swap.
 So you're not going to lose any air, which is the good thing about the design of this FSC pistol.
 So back in once again, and we're ready to rock.
 So that's it.
-This is a quick book long overview, of the FSC first strict pistol.
+This is a quick but kinda long overview of the FSC first strict pistol.
 Once again, retail $319.95.
 Yeah, that'd be expensive.
 If it was 1300.